Alloy Wheel Fitment Guide

 This is Indicated by the YELLOW arrows above.

 (Left Diagram) – Negative offset: Backspacing is minimal here, as the wheel is sitting much further out in the arch.

 (Centre Diagram) – Zero / neutral offset / ET0: Here, the rim’s mounting face lines up exactly with the centre line of the wheel.
-So, as before, the distance from the face of the wheel to centre line is the same as the backspacing measurement.
+So, the distance from the face of the wheel to centre line is the same as the backspacing measurement.

-(Right Diagram) – Positive Offset: Backspacing is at its most here, with more space for brakes inside the wheel allowing for fitment on more compact cars.
+(Right Diagram) – Positive Offset: Backspacing is at its most here, with more space for brakes inside the wheel allowing fitment on more compact cars.

-To put things simply, backspacing is the measurement of distance from the back edge of the wheel rim to the mounting face.
+Put simply, backspacing is the measurement of distance from the back edge of the wheel rim to the mounting face.
 Or in plain English, literally the space in the back of the alloy wheel.